ucdavis/appdev/guides/dotnet.md

 # License

 We recommend that applications built at UC Davis be released under an [open source license](https://developers.ucdavis.edu/opensource/) whenever possible.
 Following the spirit of [the UCOP Open Access Policy](https://osc.universityofcalifornia.edu/open-access-at-uc/open-access-policy/), in which all research articles authored by faculty are made available to the public, we believe the software we create should also be available to the public.
-Additionally, many of the tools listed below are free to open source projects.

 # Hosting